miiree12lb/MenuMentor/README.md

 When adding a new course, users specify whether it is a first or second course and whether they prefer it during lunch or dinner.
 Additionally, the application prompts users for the maximum number of times they want to include a particular course in their weekly menu and the minimum wait time before repeating it.
 The system utilizes this information to generate a personalized weekly menu.
 If any of the specified conditions are not met, the affected course will be highlighted in red on the weekly menu.

-In addition to menu generation, the application compiles a list of all the required ingredients for the week, along with the necessary amounts.
+In addition to menu generation, the application compiles a list of the required ingredients for the week and the necessary amounts.
 Users can print this list and save it on their computer.
 The application provides features such as modifying the proposed menu, obtaining caloric data for the week, generating a list of unmet requirements, and modifying all application data.

 ## Installation requirements
 This application requires Java 17 and JVM 17 for proper functionality.